 - Step 2 For C9130AXI, proceed to Step 3.
 For C9130AXE, connect the antennas to the AP before powering the AP up.
 Enabling the AP radios without connecting the antennas can result in damage to the AP. - Step 3 Apply power to the access point.
-See Grounding the Access Point, page 27. - a.
-As the access point attempts to connect to the controller, the LEDs cycle through a green, red, and blue sequence, which can take up to 5 minutes.
+See Grounding the Access Point, page 28. - a.
+As the access point attempts to connect to the controller, the LED cycles through a green, red, and off sequence, which can take up to 5 minutes.